Michigan Attorneys Providing Excellence in Estate Planning and Elder Care

 Depending on the size and complexity of the trust, these tasks can represent a substantial amount of work.

-Our Grand Blanc trust administration attorney attorneys at Mannor Law Group, PLLC understand how to efficiently settle estates in Michigan and can assist you in navigating what can be a difficult process.
+Our Grand Blanc trust administration attorneys at Mannor Law Group, PLLC understand how to efficiently settle estates in Michigan and can assist you in navigating what can be a difficult process.
 We can work with any existing advisors or personal representatives to ensure the directives of the trust are fully honored and accurately executed.

 What Should You Not Put in a Living Trust?